mohammed-sarhad-ahmed/pharmacy_system_backend/README.md

 ## Auth Router

-All routes in this documentation are prefixed with `/auth`.
+All routes in this Router are prefixed with `/auth`. for example /auth/signup

 ---